signalfx/agent-boshrelease/README.md

 # SignalFx Agent BOSH Release

 This is a BOSH release of the SignalFx collectd agent.
-The agent runs on the BOSH-managed VM using the [runc](https://github.com/opencontainers/runc) tool for running simple Linux containers.
-Runc is what Docker uses underneath the covers.
-This is a much simpler approach than running the agent in a full-blown Docker installation, or having to install collectd directly on the various stemcells.
-This container only makes use of the *mount* namespace so there is no complexity around routing network requests from collectd.

-This should run on any stemcell that has a reasonably new Linux kernel (3.10+, although supposedly 2.6.2x will work with the right patches for namespace support).
-Cgroups do have to be mounted at `/sys/fs/cgroups` but the startup script takes care of mounting that if it is not already.
+It uses a [self-contained bundle of collectd](https://github.com/signalfx/collectd-build-bundle) to run.

 ## Configuration

+Specify your SignalFx access token with the `access_token` property in your manifest entry for this release.

 There are two ways to configure the collectd agent: 1) putting config files in the `src/signalfx-collectd/managed_config` directory; or 2) by specifying the config file as a heredoc for the `collectd_config` property in your deployment